-When the East Library and Recreation Center opens Fall 2020, its world-class design and innovative features won't just be on the inside.
 The City of Arlington has partnered with the UT Arlington College of Architecture, Planning, and Public Affairs to create a design for an outdoor community working space with a technology-centered innovation zone.
 The pods are funded through a $750,000 Texas Library and Archives Commission Grant.

 Within ELARC’s walls, the Library strives to increase access to technology by providing a laptop dispenser that allows residents to check out laptops.
 Visitors can enjoy free Wi-Fi and work at a laptop bar in the lobby or charge their device in one of our charging stations.